This type of diet takes you to the next step, helping to optimize your body’s ability to function by delivering a mega-dose of nutrients.

 Where to find and how to use superfoods

-Although superfoods offer some extraordinary benefits, you generally don’t even need to look beyond your local grocery store to find these amazing ingredients on the shelves.
+Although superfoods offer some extraordinary benefits, you generally do not even need to look beyond your local grocery store to find these great ingredients on the shelves.

 Check the produce aisle to load up on nutrient-rich fruits and vegetables.
-For other ingredients like spirulina or goji berries, you may need to look in the supplement section or check online to rate these superfoods.
+You may need to look in the supplement section or check online to rate these superfoods for other ingredients like spirulina or goji berries.

 Most often available in dry or powdered form, these ingredients work best added to shakes and shakes for a concentrated concentration of nutrients.

-The best way to get more superfoods into your diet is to simply start swapping them out with your favorite recipes.
+The best way to get more superfoods into your diet is to swap them out with your favorite recipes.